Being Good: Christian Virtues for Everyday Life

 Being Good shares in this understanding of the relation between virtue and grace.
 Those of us who hope to grow in both and bridge the gap in our own lives between what we believe and what we practice will find the book a valuable and enduring guide.
 It will help us to be active participants in the process of sanctification, a term and a concept that for all practical purposes has disappeared from Christian discourse.

 For, as N.T.
-Wright tells us, “The fruit of the Spirit does not grow automatically.”* Paul suggests how it does when he says to “Work out your own salvation with fear and trembling, for it is God who works in you to will and to act according to his good purpose.”
+Wright tells us in After You Believe, “The fruit of the Spirit does not grow automatically.”
+Paul suggests how it does when he says to “Work out your own salvation with fear and trembling, for it is God who works in you to will and to act according to his good purpose.”
 God and man work together, as C.S.
 Lewis notes with reference to this passage, and that’s what produces a faith that works, a faith that translates into action and becomes a way of life.

 For other reviews, please click on Ray's Book Reviews.